DOC, XLS, PPT — let’s see what lies beyond these Microsoft Office file types that we have been using for ages.

 4. Macro: A macro is a tiny program that can help you automate repetitive tasks in Excel.
 When you record a macro, it’s like you’re creating a sequence of instructions using keystrokes and mouse actions.
 Once you save and run the macro, it executes that sequence without asking for your input.

 5. Add-in: An add-in extends the functionality of your Office program with some useful extra features.
-For example, this Office 2003/XP Add-in allows you to remove hidden data (such as comments) from documents.
+For example, this Office 2003/XP Add-in [No longer available] allows you to remove hidden data (such as comments) from documents.

 DOCX, XLSX, PPTX